interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_from_nonconforming_flight_external_uss.md

 Flight 1 should be successfully logged in the DSS and available to be shared with tested USS.

 ### Validate tested USS conflict notifications to user

+Wait a minimum of 15 seconds before continuing to give system time to process messages.

 #### [Validate tested USS conflict notification to user for new flight](test_steps/validate_user_conflict_notification_from_other_flight.md)
 The test driver checks conflict notification logs of tested USS to verify that notification was sent to Flight 2 due to conflict with Flight 1 from case "Attempt to create new nonconforming flight into conflict test case".